 - Test Schedules

-As highlighted in the above (and in the image below), there are a number of different technical documentation types that businesses may use to stay organized during the product development lifecycle.
+As highlighted above (and in the image below), businesses may use several types of technical documentation to stay organized during the product development lifecycle.

 They usually fall into one of two categories: product documentation and process documentation.